Hoka Rincon vs Clifton 6. Two shoes, both good, really good.

 Hoka Rincon vs Clifton Quick Comparison

-The Hoka Rincon is lighter than the Clifton 6.
+The Hoka Rincon is lighter than the Clifton 6 and 7.
 The Rincon weighs in at 6.3 oz for women and 7.7 oz for men while the Clifton 6 weighs in at 7.4 oz for women and 9 oz for men.

 The Hoka Clifton 6 is softer than the Rincon and feels great every time you put it on no matter the run.
 The Hoka Rincon is firmer, faster, and cheaper.